kanidm/kanidm/kanidm_book/src/pam_and_nsswitch.md

     /etc/pam.d/common-password
     /etc/pam.d/common-session

-Each of these controls one of the four stages of pam.
+Each of these controls one of the four stages of PAM.
 The content should look like:

     # /etc/pam.d/common-account-pc
     account    [default=1 ignore=ignore success=ok] pam_localuser.so